Avizc/avizc.github.io/_posts/2018-07-29-creating-promisify.md

 What *is* monkey patching if you're unfamiliar with it like I was?
 It's when you add/modify/remove code at runtime without actually changing the source code, wherever it came from.
 You save the original source code and afterwords modify it.
 This way you can still call the original source code later on in your code but at the same time you can also override the default behaviour it usually returns at runtime.

-Before I tried monke ypatching [in the commit before, I had some weird code](https://gitlab.gnome.org/llzes/gjs/blob/b69df09ad5ae733389c9e5997f8cc54c9b6485eb/examples/gio-head.js) that looked like this:
+Before I tried monkey patching [in the commit before, I had some weird code](https://gitlab.gnome.org/llzes/gjs/blob/b69df09ad5ae733389c9e5997f8cc54c9b6485eb/examples/gio-head.js) that looked like this:

 <img src="/images/2018/July/load_contents_promise-2.png">

 Not only would people have to write extra lines of code into their programs but this wouldn't be feasible on getting every **_async** and **_finish** function onboard with the future of Promisify, wherever this goes.
 This is also where I thought I finally understood monkey patching with **prototype** and when it failed, I was very confused as to ~~how it all went wrong~~ why it wasn't working.

-Turns out that oops, it wasn't just me, there's an actual bug here!
+Turns out that oops, it wasn't just me, there's an actual bug here ([here is the issue for the bug huzzah](https://gitlab.gnome.org/GNOME/gjs/issues/189))!
 In an ideal world (that doesn't exist quite yet) my code would look something like:

 ```
 Gio.File.prototype.load_contents_STUFF = function(){